Living Standard — Last Updated 1 October 2025

 If target is null, then return.

-Let delayProperty be 'interest-show-delay' if show is true, otherwise 'interest-hide-delay'.
+Let delayProperty be 'interest-delay-start' if show is true, otherwise 'interest-delay-end'.

 Let delay be the computed value of delayProperty on element, interpreted as a number of milliseconds.